borisfom/cuEquivariance/docs/tutorials/stp.rst

    d

-Now we can enumerate all the possible pairs of irreps and add weight segements and paths between them when the irreps are the same.
+Enumerating all the possible pairs of irreps and adding weight segements and paths between them when the irreps are the same.

 .. jupyter-execute::